jamiedumont/tactically-creative.co.uk/content/casestudy/persianpursuits.md

 subheader = "A startup that wants to shakeup adventure travel" originurl = "http://www.persianpursuits.co.uk" sitelink = "www.persianpursuits.co.uk"
-heroimage = "/images/qtctc_asset_star-background.jpg"
+heroimage = ""
-heroImgDescription = "Stars"
+heroImgDescription = ""
+summary = "Persian Pursuits was a startup when they came to me looking for a website to promote their new business idea.
+I built a website that is a strong foundation for them to grow their business in the coming years."

 +++